m3x1m0m/Artificial-Intelligence-Course/README.md

 waterholes there is Croc, a crocodile.
 Croc has a sensor mounted on his back wich usually broadcasts besides the location saltinity, phosphate and nitrogen levels.
-Unfortunately the sensor is broken and it only measures and transmits the chemical properties of the waterhole Croc is swimming in.
+Unfortunately the sensor is broken and it only measures and transmits the chemical properties of the waterhole Croc is swimming in i.e. Crocs position is not known anymore.
+Croc has to be found.
 The porbability distribution of saltinity, phosphate and nitrogen in the different waterholes is know (Gauss).
 Also it is known how the waterholes are connected to one another (graph).
+Moreover some Swedish backpackers are wandering from waterhole to waterhole.
+If backpacker and crocodile coincide it is from this point on known where Croc is and the backpacker dies.
 A Hiddem Markov Model is used to solve this problem.